gamesbook/pyprototypr/docs/examples/abstract.rst

 Source Code `chessboard_brown.py <https://github.com/gamesbook/pyprototypr/blob/master/examples/boards/abstract/chessboard_brown.py>`_
 ----------- ------------------------------------------------------------------
 Discussion  This example shows how to construct a regular Chess board with
             brown styling and grid references.
+This example uses a Square grid;
+            with alphanumeric locations.
+These locations are then referenced and drawn with a Location command.
+The grid notation along the board edges is created via Sequence commands.

 ----------- ------------------------------------------------------------------
 Screenshot  .. image:: images/boards/abstract/chessboard_brown.png